inspiredlabs/rvo.lt/site/content/principle/resilience-is-transcalar.md

 ## For&nbsp;Economists

-Applied like this **Transcalar** means leveraging zero-marginal cost acceptably applied to life's necessities<!-- (as early as possible)-->.
+Applied like this **Transcalar** means leveraging zero-marginal cost applied _acceptably_ to life's necessities<!-- (as early as possible)-->.

+By acceptably, we mean:

+- The total life-cycle cost analysis must be attainable and pragmatic when considering&nbsp;externalities.
+- Investments in waste reducution, processing and engergetic defficiencies should be not be cost-prohibitive.
+- Frame "HEFTS", as _utilitarian_ <!--_just and equitable manner_--> (prior to any&nbsp;mandate).

 The five categories: "HEFTS", require extra intervention to normalise a reduction in energy, materials and tools to achive security before a&nbsp;crisis.

 <!--## For&nbsp;Degrowthers-->